datasciencedynamics/dusc_nuforc/README.md

     </td>
     <td valign="top">
       <b><a href="https://github.com/nshpaner"> Nicholas J. Shpaner</a></b><br><br>
       Nick is an aspiring Data Scientist, currently pursuing his Bachelor's degree at the University of California Merced.
 He currently works as a special projects assistant with UC Merced's Division of Undergraduate Education, and has experience in Python, R, and Excel.
-He has contributed to UAP research and analysis, as well as modeling search interest in Julian Apple Pie Company data.
+He has contributed to UAP research and analysis, as well as modeling search interest in Julian Pie Company data.
     </td>
   </tr>